 For instance, if you’re a local burger shop, it may be wise to keep extra inventory of fries to fulfill an unexpected influx of customers.
 Just make sure that you’re keeping track of your extra inventory’s freshness and swapping it out as necessary.
 To avoid wasting it, consider using unused extra inventory for staff meals.

-Take initiative with your restaurant’s inventory management
+Take control of your stock with automated inventory management